EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 # Known Bugs/Issues
 ######################################

-### Unique Output Files (Priority: low)
-Adding a clarifying string to the output files by making 'extra' non-empty allows the code to be run multiple times without overwriting previous output.
-Improve this process by having the required folders automatically created.

 ### Pair-Produced Particle Contact (Priority: medium)
-Pair-produced positrons are tracked but they are not counted if they contact the calorimeter.
+Pair-produced positrons are tracked but they are not counted if they contact the calorimeter (VERY few do, if any).

 ######################################
 # Assumptions